50 best movies to watch on Netflix right now - TheNewsTrace

 Soiled Dancing (1987)

-If the phrase “I carried a watermelon” means nothing to you, then you definitely’ve clearly by no means seen the seminal 80s love story starring Jennifer Gray and the much-missed Patrick Swayze.
-Gray performs Child, a naive teenager visiting a 1960s vacation camp along with her mother and father who falls for her dance teacher (Swayze) and is handled to a whirlwind schooling in life, love and expressing herself.
-Full of songs you already know and love, we suggest you give it a go – you’ll have the time of your life (and also you’ll owe all of it to us)…
+If the phrase “I carried a watermelon” means nothing to you, then you definately’ve clearly by no means seen the seminal 80s love story starring Jennifer Gray and the much-missed Patrick Swayze.
+Gray performs Child, a naive teenager visiting a 1960s vacation camp along with her mother and father who falls for her dance teacher (Swayze) and is handled to a whirlwind training in life, love and expressing herself.
+Crammed with songs you already know and love, we suggest you give it a go – you’ll have the time of your life (and also you’ll owe all of it to us)…

 Watch on Netflix